Cory Mazzoni

 Cory Mitchell Mazzoni (born October 19, 1989) is an American former professional baseball pitcher.
-He previously played in Major League Baseball (MLB) for the San Diego Padres and Chicago Cubs.
+He played in Major League Baseball (MLB) for the San Diego Padres and Chicago Cubs.

 Amateur career

 Mazzoni graduated from Seneca Valley High School in Harmony, Pennsylvania.
 He was drafted out of high school by the Washington Nationals in the 26th round of the 2008 MLB draft, but decided not to sign.
 He instead enrolled at North Carolina State University (NC State), where he played college baseball for the NC State Wolfpack baseball team.

 Professional career

 New York Mets

 The New York Mets of Major League Baseball (MLB) selected Mazzoni in the second round of the 2011 MLB draft.
-He made his professional debut with the Brooklyn Cyclones of the Class A-Short Season New York–Penn League in 2011, and pitched for the St. Lucie Mets of the Class A-Advanced Florida State League in 2012.
-Pitching for the Binghamton Mets of the Class AA Eastern League in 2013, Mazzoni had a 4.36 earned run average and 74 strikeouts in 66 innings pitched.
+He made his professional debut with the Brooklyn Cyclones of the Low-A New York–Penn League in 2011, and pitched for the St. Lucie Mets of the High-A Florida State League in 2012.
+Pitching for the Binghamton Mets of the Double-A Eastern League in 2013, Mazzoni had a 4.36 earned run average and 74 strikeouts in 66 innings pitched.
 His 2013 season ended prematurely when he required surgery to repair a torn meniscus in his knee.

 The Mets invited Mazzoni to spring training in 2014.
 On March 18, they assigned him to minor league camp.
-He played for the Las Vegas 51s of the Class AAA Pacific Coast League (PCL) that year.
+He played for the Las Vegas 51s of the Triple-A Pacific Coast League (PCL) that year.
 After the 2014 season, the Mets added Mazzoni to their 40-man roster to protect him from being eligible in the Rule 5 draft.